XinmengLiao/PhenomePortal-VarXOmics/examples/README.md

 ![ALT TEXT](https://github.com/XinmengLiao/APMI-VarXOmics/blob/main/images/FirstPage.png)

+0. change the background color to a lighter one since most of the figures have white background.
 1. Change the description to:
 2. vcf file could only be vcf.gz file currently.
 3. More filter options could be added.
 These filterations will be applied only for multiple variant anlaysis. \